Fuad Mamedov

 Fuad Mamedov Teyub oglu (Fuad Məmmədov Teyyub oğlu) is a professor of culturology and Chair of the History Department at the Academy of Public Administration (Azerbaijan).
 He is the founder of Culturology in Azerbaijan and also the President of the Cultural Association Simurgh.

 Background and career

-Fuad Mamedov was born in Baku, Azerbaija,n in 1948.
+Fuad Mamedov was born in Baku, Azerbaijan, in 1948.
 He finished Baku school No. 150 in 1964, and in 1969 Mamedov graduated from Azerbaijan Oil and Chemistry Institute.

 1969 to 1991 Mamedov took a position at an institution of the Academy of Sciences of Azerbaijan.
 In 1991 to 1999 he worked at Baku Institute of Social Management and Political Studies as a professor and Chairman of the Department of History and Cultural Studies.
 From 1999 through present Mamedov is a history professor at the Academy of State Management Under the President of the Republic of Azerbaijan.

 Mamedov is an alumnus of the school of thought of the Institute of History of Science and Technology (USSR Academy of Sciences).
 He specialized in Azerbaijan history defending his thesis in 1975 and received first Grand PhD in History of Arts and Science in Azerbaijan in 1985.